 But, the theory of how acupuncture works is not easy to translate into Western terms.
 The Chinese use different concepts to describe how the body works.
 And, simple translation does not fully describe these concepts.

-For example, a traditional description would include the basic concept of Qi.
+A traditional description would include the basic concept of Qi, pronounced chee.
 Translated as a form of energy, flowing around the body through meridians or channels.
 In health, the flow of Qi is smooth and unhindered.
-While, disturbance in the flow of Qi causes disease or pain.
+While disturbance in the flow of Qi causes disease or pain.

 Needles inserted into specific points along the meridians can influence the flow of Qi.
 And each acupuncture point has a specific function.
 The acupuncturist chooses the appropriate points for the diagnosis.
 And inserts needles to bring the body back into balance and harmony.